bwilliams0303/startup/README.md

 ## React Deliverable

-For this deliverable I port the application over to React.
+Ports the application over to React.

 * Bundled and transpiled - in progress
 * Components - Login, creature genorator page